larrybotha/testing-javascript/04-configure-jest-for-javascript-applications/README.md

     Using the `jest-watch-select-projects` plugin we get a new `P` command in `--watch` mode that allows us to toggle projects, allowing us to run only the projects we're interested in.

+23. Run ESLint with Jest using jest-runner-eslint

+    Jest is not just a test runner, but a task running platform.
+It can be used to run linting on files, and even run tests on files of other languages.
+At the time of writing this there are test runners for both Go and Python.

+    To run tasks other than testing, we can create a new config which we add to the `projects` property in our Jest config.

+    In this config we specify a new runner, specifically `jest-runner-eslint`, to lint our files.